United States Army Combat Capabilities Development Command: History

+General Kern proposed to unite the laboratories and research centers under a single command, and the idea was initiated to senior commanders and civilians.
+The new command was approved, and was established on a "provisional" basis in October 2002, at Aberdeen Proving Ground, Maryland, where it began to replace the headquarters element of U.S. Army Soldier and Biological Chemical Command (SBCCOM).
+In June 2003, RDECOM assumed operational control of the RDE centers.
+In October 2003, an organizational ceremony took place at Aberdeen Proving Ground, where SBCCOM officially stood down, and the 389th Army Band and AMC Acquisition Center were assigned to RDECOM.

-RDECOM became a major subordinate command of the Army Material Command in March 2004, with over 17,000 military, civilian, and contractor personnel at the time.
+RDECOM became a major subordinate command of the U.S. Army Materiel Command in March 2004, with over 17,000 military, civilian, and contractor personnel at the time.
 In 2006, the 389th Army Band was designated AMC Band and moved to Redstone Arsenal, Alabama.
-In 2008, the AMC Acquisition Center became part of the new Army Contracting Command, itself a major subordinate of the AMC.
+In 2008, the AMC Acquisition Center became part of the newly established U.S. Army Contracting Command, itself a major subordinate of AMC.
 From February 2012 to September 2014, RDECOM was led by a civilian commander, Dale Ormond, before returning to military command.